wasimaj4/CloudFormation/README.txt

  AWS CloudFormation Project for Scalable Web Hosting Infrastructure

-I successfully designed and deployed an advanced AWS CloudFormation template to automate the creation of a comprehensive and scalable web hosting infrastructure.
+I designed and deployed an advanced AWS CloudFormation template to automate the creation of a comprehensive and scalable web hosting infrastructure.
 This project involved several key AWS services and features, providing a robust solution for hosting both static and dynamic websites.

 Project Highlights:
 VPC Configuration: Set up a Virtual Private Cloud (VPC) with four subnets (2 public and 2 private) to ensure high availability and fault tolerance.